panzerdp/dmitripavlutin.com/posts/177-pure-function/index.md

 Impure functions have a higher [complexity](https://en.wikipedia.org/wiki/Programming_complexity) compared to pure functions.
 Complexity is added by accessing external states or by side effects.

 Because of their higher comlexity impure functions are harder to test.
-You have to mock the external state or the side-effect to understand if the function works correctly.
+You have to mock the external state or the side effect to understand if the function works correctly.

 Either way, there's nothing wrong with the impure functions.
 They are a necessary evil for the application to communicate with the external world.